 RELATED READING: How to choose the right CRM system for your B2B company

-3 steps to building a better sales and marketing process
+3 steps to build a better sales and marketing process

 1) Unique content that converts leads

-It requires you to know your target audience well and know what content is appropriate for the different stages of the buyers journey.
+It requires you to know your target audience well and to know what content is appropriate for the different stages of the buyers journey.
 Is it checklists and guides they need, or should whitepapers, reports, or an e-book be produced?
-No matter what, the content needs to be presented sharply and accurately so potential customers get the information they need.
-If you can answer their questions, they trust your business, and hopefully, they will convert into leads.
+No matter what, the content needs to be presented sharply and accurately, so that potential customers get the information they need.
+If you can answer their questions, they trust your business, and hopefully they will convert into leads.